The JS Framework for

 npx blue-bird

-React React Setup
+React React Configuration

-Setup React for your Blue Bird application.
+Set up React for your Blue Bird application.

 npm run react